-SO, according to Paul, the rapture won't happen "UNLESS" the "rebellion" comes "FIRST" AND the Antichrist is revealed.
-According to the book of Daniel (and Jesus, who quotes Daniel's prophecies specifically), the Antichrist doesn't appear till the middle of the tribulation.
+SO, according to Paul, the rapture won't happen "UNLESS" the "rebellion" comes "FIRST" and the "lawless one, the one destined for destruction" (a.ka."the Antichrist) is revealed.
+According to the book of Daniel (and Jesus, who quotes Daniel's prophecies specifically), this person doesn't appear till the middle of the tribulation period.

 Many will ignore this verse or play word gymnastics with what Paul says (and what Jesus says, and what Daniel says) and move on to the next verses in 2Thessalonians 2.

 5 Do you not remember that I told you these things when I was still with you?
 6 And you know what is now restraining him, so that he may be revealed when his time comes.
 7 For the mystery of lawlessness is already at work, but only until the one who now restrains it is removed.

 Verses 6-7 These two verses are some of the verses people use to promote the idea that Jesus will come and rapture the church prior to the great tribulation.
 After demonstrating that the "him" in vs. 6 refers to "the lawless one" from vs. 3, they ADD the idea that "what now restrains" him is the Holy Spirit and when the Holy Spirit is removed from Earth (at their assumed time of the rapture--before the start of the tribulation), then the Antichrist can appear and wreak havoc on earth during the great tribulation described in the book of Revelation.
 (The Antichrist referred to by Jesus and Daniel in end time prophecy).

 PROBLEMS with the idea that the Holy Spirit is removed from Earth prior to the Great Tribulation: